App Annie/IDC: Mobile gaming downloads rose 30% in Q1 2021 and spending was up 40%

 Game companies have been acquiring adtech and mobile marketing firms so that they can be more efficient in acquiring mobile gamers through advertising.

-“We see this super heavyweight fight between the ad networks and the big gaming platforms,” he said.
+“We see this super-heavyweight fight between the ad networks and the big gaming platforms,” he said.

 Mobile first or mobile stepping stone?